 An award-winning design that tells the revival story of Mesopotamia

 How can you condense more than ten thousand years of civilization into a single project that faithfully tells the story of a great nation?
-The answer is in the winning design of a prestigious architectural competition, to design the new compound for the General Secretariat for the Council of Ministers in Baghdad , see images of the revival story of Mesopotamia project:
+The answer is in the winning design of a prestigious architectural competition, to design the new compound for the General Secretariat of the Council of Ministers in Baghdad.

 The design concept evolved as a logical and natural outcome of the system approach, concluding that an ‘Infinite Free Iraqi Constitution’ would be the perfect translation for the objectives of the project, as it represents now the virtual ruler that it is to house and maintain.